 Do we want an easy life then?
 No, because we also know too much about wolf hunting.

 We have become sensitive.
 Then all our misery would have been meaningless.
 We can learn to bring our body security into the present with this awareness.
-Standing still, conscious in the now and perhaps grateful.
+Standing still, conscious in the now, and perhaps grateful.

 If we remain unaware of our childhood past, we can repeat the family past.

-Just as we can get stuck in an abusive relationship by thinking we can change and fix the abuser, we can get stuck in recovery by wanting things to be different than they really are.
+Just as we can get stuck in an abusive relationship by thinking we can change and fix the abuser.
+We can get stuck in recovery by wanting things to be different than they really are.

 We want justice, honesty, the truth to come out, and people to hear and believe us.
 Furthermore, we want the smear campaign to end.
 We want all these things, and we wait for them to happen.